bharati-21/AZMLND_Optimizing_a_Pipeline_in_Azure/README.md

   1. Label Column (`label_column_name`): Name of the column that needs to be predicted.
 In this case the column that contains "yes" or "no" to perform classification.
   1. Cross Validations (`n_cross_validations`): Specifies the number of cross validations that needs to be performed on each model by splitting the dataset into n subsets.
   1. Compute Target (`compute_target`): The cluster used to run the experiment on.
+#### Submitting Run and Saving the Best Model
+- The AutoML run is then submitted to the experiment which takes the automl configuration details as the parameter.
+Once the run is completed, the best run and fitted model are obtained using `run.get_output()` and the model is tested for primary_metric (accuracy) using the test data from the script file.
+The best run is then registered after invoking `register_model()`.
+The metrics were obtained using `get_tags`
+#### Algortihms Used
-- The algorithms that were used to train the model were:
+- The algorithms that were used to train the model are:
-  1. Algorithms used
-  1. LightGBM
-  1. XGBoostClassifier
-  1. RandomForest
-  1. LightGBM
-  1. LogisticRegression
-  1. RandomForest
+  1.

 ## Pipeline Comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**